Kuria-Mbatia/notioc-canvas-mcp-server/README.md

 > ✨ **New in v2.0**: Enhanced setup script with automatic Claude Desktop config detection, comprehensive troubleshooting, and beginner-friendly guidance!

+> 🔧 **No Node.js?** The setup script will detect if Node.js is missing and provide OS-specific installation instructions to get you started quickly.

 ### Manual Setup
 For local development with privacy-focused processing: